BASICS FOR SUCCESSFUL HYBRID MEETINGS

 In each of these hybrid meetings, you can spot two kinds of participants:

-• Group connectors are two or more people gathered face-to-face in a conference room who are logging into a virtual meeting that includes other group connectors or single connectors.
-Even if group members log into the meeting with their own device, they are considered part of the group connector because they are in the same room together.
-A hybrid meeting may include one or more group connectors, as when a number of satellite offices participate in the same online meeting.
+• Group connectors (“Roomies”) are two or more people gathered face-to-face in a conference room who are logging into a virtual meeting that includes other group connectors or single connectors.
+Even if Roomies log into their the meeting with their own device while in the room, they are considered Roomies.
 If the meeting includes only face-to-face people, it’s a conventional in-person meeting, even if it connects to online materials such as files or websites.

 That’s a hybrid meeting in a nutshell: two formats, two kinds of participants.